Bakersfield, California: Fire

 The Kern County Fire Department (KCFD) is the agency that provides fire protection and emergency medical services for the county of Kern, California, USA.
-With over 625 permanent employees and 100 extra help employees protecting an area which spans over 8000 sqmi.
+With over 625 permanent employees and 100 extra help employees protecting an area spanning over 8000 sqmi.
 KCFD provides fire protection services for over 500,000 citizens living in the unincorporated areas of Kern County and the cities of Arvin, Delano, Maricopa, McFarland, Ridgecrest, Shafter, Taft, Tehachapi and Wasco.
 This agency is contracted to provide dispatch services for the California City Fire Department, Kern Ambulance based in Wasco, and Care Ambulance based in Lake Isabella.
 Over 546 uniformed firefighters are stationed in 46 fire stations throughout the county.

-Due to a vast number of county islands and jagged city limit lines in the south part of Bakersfield, the closest fire station is dispatched to incidents.
-This often results in city resources being dispatched to county locations, and vice versa.
+Due to the vast number of county islands and jagged city limit lines in the south part of Bakersfield, the closest fire station is dispatched to incidents.
+This often results in city resources being dispatched to county locations and vice versa.